varvet/godmin/README.md

 ## Authorization

 In order to enable authorization, authentication must first be enabled.
 See the previous section.
-The Godmin authorization system is heavily inspired by [Pundit](https://github.com/elabs/pundit) and implements the same interface.
+The Godmin authorization system uses [Pundit](https://github.com/elabs/pundit).

 Add the authorization module to the application controller: